amytakeuchi/amytakeuchi.github.io/index.md

 </a>

 ---
+## Bayesian Marketing Mix Modeling — Geo-Experiment Calibration
+Marketing attribution typically forces a choice between biased observational models and expensive experiments.
+For this project, I developed a production-grade Bayesian implementation to determine the optimal allocation of a $500K experimentation budget: should it be spent on more geo-tests or on improving model specification?

+Working with 156 weeks of spend data, I engineered an end-to-end causal inference pipeline in PyMC 5.0.
+The system features a custom "fusion" layer that utilizes Bayesian precision weighting to automatically calibrate observational priors with experimental evidence.
+This ensures that the model only shifts its beliefs when experimental data is statistically more precise than historical trends, preventing over-correction from high-variance tests.

+The core technical finding was that architectural rigor—specifically adding a trend component to capture organic growth—improved model $R^2$ by 58% (0.479 to 0.755) and reduced error by 30%.
+In contrast, the expensive geo-experiment calibration resulted in a 0% change in $R^2$.
+This "null" result provided a critical business insight: the observational model was already highly accurate, validating that the $500K budget was better spent on data quality than further testing.

+The final model identified a 5–15% lift opportunity through budget reallocation from saturated TV channels to high-ROI Search and YouTube, providing a clear, risk-adjusted roadmap for spend optimization with full 94% HDI uncertainty propagation.

+<a href="https://github.com/amytakeuchi/Bayesian-MMM-Calibrated-with-Incrementality/blob/main/README.md#bayesian-marketing-mix-model-with-geo-experiment-calibration">View code on Github</a>

+---
 ## Causal Price Elasticity Estimation — Double Machine Learning Pipeline

 Retailers and marketplace platforms lose revenue daily by pricing from intuition rather than causal evidence — because standard regression conflates correlation with causation (endogeneity).
 This project applies Double Machine Learning (DML) to the Kaggle Avocado Prices dataset (90,000+ weekly records, 54 U.S. markets) to recover causally valid own-price elasticity (PE) and promotional demand multiplier (TPRC) estimates for three avocado SKUs across Online and Offline channels.